Configuração do HA

 This will be used as our VIP.

-We can now do the same modification on our second
+We can now do the same modification on our second or any subsequent Zabbix

-Just as with our 1st Zabbix server, replace enp0s1
+Just as with our 1st Zabbix server, replace enp0s1 with the interface name of

-with your password and fill in the
+your machine and replace the password with your password and fill in the

-virtual_ipaddress as used before.
+virtual_ipaddress as done before.

 Ubuntu